mscroggs/24hourmaths/index.md

 ---

 The 24 Hour Maths Game Show will take place from 7pm BST on Friday 28th October until 7pm BST on Saturday 29th October 2022, and will be a celebration of everything maths/games related, including mathematical game shows, game theory, maths games and anything else in the intersection of maths and games.
+You will be able to watch the first nine hours of the show at [youtu.be/0CSCjORkZeY](https://youtu.be/0CSCjORkZeY).
 Guests on the show will include:

 - Numberphile and YouTube star **James Grime**